AI-for-RNA-Biology/bulk-RNAseq-qc/README.md

 mclust_fit.filtered_genes <- rownames(mclust_fit.cluster.df)[rowSums(mclust_fit.cluster.df) >= 3]
 ```
 > [!NOTE]
-> The thresholds and rules for filtering out the genes from the count table are up to you.
+> The thresholds and rules for removing genes from the count table are up to you.
 Depends on the number of samples, the number and sizes of the comparison groups, etc.

 **dpGMM**
 ```